Prize-Winning Author Anne Fadiman to Discuss the Value of Books in Ithaca College Talk

 Inaugurated by Robert Pinksy, then poet laureate of the United States, the Distinguished Speaker in the Humanities series has brought an impressive array of internationally known artists and intellectuals to Ithaca College, including writer Salman Rushdie, philosopher Peter Singer and playwright Tony Kushner.

-Originally published in Media Relations: Prize-Winning Author Anne Fadiman to Discuss the Value of Books in Ithaca College Talk.
+Originally published in IC News: Prize-Winning Author Anne Fadiman to Discuss the Value of Books in Ithaca College Talk.